LiptonLeon/LiptonLeon/README.md

 # About me #
 ### Hello! 😄

 Bachelor of Computer Science at Technical University of Lodz.
-Fan of racing games and DnD.
-I've started my gamdev journey 4 years ago.
-My first (and favourite) engine is Godot, but currently I'm working on two Unity projects.
-I've also got some experience with Unreal Engine.
+I'm creating video games since 2020.
+Proficient in game engines such as: Unity, Unreal Engine, Godot but also technologies such as OpenGL, SDL, Raylib.
+My main responsibilites are implementing polished UIs and scalable code behind game mechanics.

 # Game engine project